RY997/Thesis/thesis.typ

 This section presents the user interface for the integration of Iris into the Code Editor.

 To enhance accessibility, the Iris button is now prominently positioned in the top right corner of the Code Editor.
-By clicking this button, users can open the chat window located in the bottom right corner.
-Figures @editor-day and @editor-night illustrate the Iris button and open chat window in both light and dark themes of the Code Editor Page¹³.
+By clicking this button, users can open the chat window located in the bottom right corner. @editor-night illustrate the Iris button and open chat window in dark themes of the Code Editor Page.
 An introductory message has been thoughtfully incorporated into the chat window, serving as an invitation for users to initiate a conversation with Iris.
-#figure(
-  image("figures/code-editor-day.png", width: 80%),
-  caption: [
-    Iris UI in the code editor page (light theme)
-  ],
-) <editor-day>

 #figure(
   image("figures/code-editor-night.png", width: 80%),